Yoshiki Okamoto: Career at Capcom

-Joining Capcom in 1984, Okamoto directed several arcade games such as 1942 (1984), SonSon (1984), and Side Arms (1986).
+Joining Capcom in 1983, Okamoto directed several arcade games such as 1942 (1984), SonSon (1984), and Side Arms (1986).
 His 1985 shoot 'em up Gun.Smoke later inspired a spiritual successor, Red Dead Revolver, the first installment of the Red Dead series.

 The last game he directed was the 1989 CP System game Willow (1989).
-He would oversee the development of Capcom's subsequent games as a producer and was responsible for recruiting character designer Akira Yasuda for Capcom.
+He would oversee the development of Capcom's subsequent arcade games as a producer and was responsible for recruiting character designer Akira Yasuda for Capcom.
 Okamoto and Yasuda developed some of Capcom's biggest hits, most notably the beat 'em up game Final Fight (1989) and fighting game Street Fighter II (1991).
 Street Fighter II is estimated to have grossed as of 2017, making it the third highest-grossing video game of all time, after Space Invaders and Pac-Man.

-Okamoto worked on the 1996 survival horror game Resident Evil (Biohazard in Japan).
-Additionally, he produced the movie adaptation and its sequel.

-In 1997, he resigned from Capcom to start his own video game development company, Flagship.
-He continued to develop video games for Capcom through Flagship.
+In 1996, Okamoto became Capcom's head of development and oversaw all their games, starting with Resident Evil.
+In 1997, he established Flagship, a subsidiary company of Capcom that specialized in creating stories for their games.

 Okamoto approached Angel Studios with the idea for an original intellectual property entitled S.W.A.T.
 It later adopted a Western theme at Okamoto's recommendation, redefining the acronym as "Spaghetti Western Action Team".
 It was intended to be a spiritual successor to Gun.Smoke.
 Angel Studios began work on the game with Capcom's oversight and funding in 2000, and Capcom announced the game as Red Dead Revolver in March 2002.
 Okamoto then left Capcom, which canceled the game in August 2003.
 Rockstar Games acquired the rights to Red Dead Revolver in December 2003 and resumed development, releasing it for the PlayStation 2 and Xbox in May 2004.

-In 2003, he left Flagship to form another video game company.
+In 2003, he left Capcom to form another video game company.